wwwizard59/Chatterbox-TTS-Server/README.md

     *   🔄 Easily specify model repository via `config.yaml`.
     *   📄 Optional `download_model.py` script available to pre-download specific model components to a local directory (this is separate from the main HF cache used at runtime).
 *   **Performance & Configuration:**
-    *   💻 **GPU Acceleration:** Automatically uses NVIDIA CUDA if available, falls back to CPU.
+    *   💻 **GPU Acceleration:** Automatically uses NVIDIA CUDA, Apple MPS, or AMD ROCm if available, falls back to CPU.
     *   ⚙️ All configuration via `config.yaml`.
     *   📦 Uses standard Python virtual environments.
 *   **Docker Support:**